indigots/PyBitmessage/PLAN.md

       * uchar nick
       * varint length of passphrase, public channels would have a phrase length of 0
       * uchar passphrase
-      * pow of bytes from address version through passphrase, use master address pow params with 28 days as the ttl var
+      * pow of bytes from address version through passphrase, use master address pow params with 28 days as the ttl var, if the passphrase is empty then just pad 8 bytes
     * set user status: type 2
       * ripe of user to modify
       * uint32 status bitfield bit 0 is kbanned, bit 32 is voice, bit 31 is moderator